gilbertgonz/homebot/README.md

 \__|  \__| \______/ \__| \__| \__| \_______|\_______/  \______/  \____/
 ```

-HomeBot is an open source video surveillance application.
+**HomeBot** is an open source video surveillance application.
 It was made to offer an alternative to high-cost monitoring and surveillance systems.
-It currently provides real-time video streaming, real-time email and text notifications, basic authentication, and a containerized environment for easy deployment to any platform with a USB camera or webcam
+It currently provides real-time video streaming, real-time email notifications, human detection using [PyTorch](https://github.com/pytorch/pytorch) and deep learning model [YOLOv8](https://github.com/ultralytics/ultralytics), basic authentication, and a containerized environment for easy deployment to any platform with a USB camera or webcam

 <p align="center">
   <img src="https://github.com/gilbertgonz/homebot/blob/main/imgs/example.png">